-Grants: The society is able to make small grants for the advancement of education in archaeological and historical investigation in Shropshire, the preservation of antiquities in Shropshire, or the publication and accessibility of local history resources in Shropshire which would be of use to family history.
-For more details please go to our “Betton and Paggett Funds” page.
+Grants: We are able to make small grants for the advancement of education in archaeological and historical investigation in Shropshire, the preservation of antiquities in Shropshire, or the publication and accessibility of local history resources in Shropshire which would be of use to family history.
+For more details please go to our Grant Funds page.

 To contact the Society please click here: Contact us

 Archaeological sites and monuments If you are looking for information about Shropshire’s archaeological sites and monuments please contact Shropshire Council’s Historic Environment Record https://shropshire.gov.uk/environment/historic-environment/historic-environment-record/

 Historical records For information about historical documents and family history contact Shropshire Archives https://www.shropshirearchives.org.uk/